jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 featuredOrder:
 ---

 One of the most important value propositions of Sitecore is the ability to collect analytics data for the purpose of real time personalization and deep analytics reporting.
-But how do can you generate realistic analytics data for testing, demos, or other purposes?
+But how can you generate realistic analytics data for testing, demos, or other purposes?

 The Sitecore demo team is the maintainer of an open source tool named **Experience Generator (xGenerator)**.
 While we were not the original creators of xGenerator, we quickly identified the importance of this tool (both for our needs and the community).
 We ensure xGenerator is upgraded and usable with each new Sitecore release.
 And of course, being the demo team, we made xGenerator container ready (thank you @adoprog).